-- 7.72 Note that the indicators above are better monitored through permissions data rather than completions to provide an accurate overview, especially where larger phased sites provide completions over more than one monitoring year. - 7.73 A summary of the targets that these policies strive to achieve is detailed below in Table 29.
+- 7.71 Note that the indicators above are better monitored through permissions data rather than completions to provide an accurate overview, especially where larger phased sites provide completions over more than one monitoring year. - 7.72 A summary of the targets that these policies strive to achieve is detailed below in Table 29.

-Table 29 - Key Indicators for Making Places
+Table 29 - Policy Targets for Making Places

-Target Output Target Progress Trigger for Action All new non-residential buildings with a floor area in excess of 500sqm achieve a minimum BREEAM rating of 'Very Good' Achieved in year 2020/21 On track No All new dwellings should meet the Building Regulations optional requirement for water efficiency of 110 litres/person/day 4 18/269 = 6.69% The 18 non- compliant dwellings occurred during the transition period of adopting the new policy.
-No
+Target Output Target Progress Trigger for Action (Y/N) All new non-residential buildings with a floor area in excess of 500sqm achieve a minimum BREEAM rating of 'Very Good' Achieved in year 2021/22 On track No All new dwellings should meet the Building Regulations optional requirement for water efficiency of 110 litres/person/day 11/446 = 2.46% The 11 non-compliant dwellings were approved without the condition in error.
+Yes

-Target Output Target Progress Trigger for Action Residential development should provide EV charging point infrastructure at the rate of 1 charging point per unit (for a dwelling with dedicated off-road parking) and/or 1 charging point per 10 spaces (where off-road parking is unallocated) Achieved in year 2020/21 All applicable approvals achieved target.
-No Non-residential development should provide charging points equivalent to 10% of the total parking provision 0 No applicable permissions within monitoring period No All new dwellings achieve the Nationally Described Space Standards Achieved in year 2020/21 On track No All permissions granted for new development are in accordance with the policy (in relation to Policies DM23, DM24, DM26, DM27 and DM28) Combined total of 5 appeals Refer to Section 8 - Appeal Decisions No
+Target Output Target Progress Trigger for Action (Y/N) Residential development should provide EV charging point infrastructure at the rate of 1 charging point per unit (for a dwelling with dedicated off-road parking) and/or 1 charging point per 10 spaces (where off-road parking is unallocated) Achieved in year 2021/22 All applicable approvals achieved target.
+No Non-residential development should provide charging points equivalent to 10% of the total parking provision Achieved in year 2021/22 On track No All new dwellings achieve the Nationally Described Space Standards Achieved in year 2021/22 On track No All permissions granted for new development are in accordance with the policy (in relation to Policies DM23, DM24, DM26, DM27 and DM28) Combined total of 5 appeals Refer to Section 8 - Appeal Decisions No